-Just have a look at these key ingredients that will help you sail your ship smoothly on this huge ocean of business:
+Have a look at these key ingredients that will help you sail your ship smoothly on this huge ocean of business

 “The way to a customer’s heart is much more than a loyalty program.
 Making customer evangelists is about creating experiences worth talking about.” – Valeria Maltoni

 Your company spends quite a fancy amount on advertisements while launching your products.
 Also at specific times when you upgrade them.

 Now imagine, there are some customer advocates who create content for your products because they feel that they are worthwhile.
 They personally spend a lot of their efforts and most importantly put in their precious time!
 I have written about some ways to celebrate and pamper them and over here, I am giving you an insight into why your customer advocacy team should think about paying some of these advocates.

 You do not need to get into paid partnerships with every one of them because you have obviously done something right to earn their admiration.
 However, there are some exceptional people out there who not only help you advertise your products but are well equipped with how SEO works as well.
 They understand the concept of creating significant traffic.
 These advocates are genuinely helping you in marketing and are positively affecting your return on investments.

 As a business, you have to invest in quite a number of other secondary businesses to help you accelerate your end goals and some of these talented customer advocates are worth your trust and investment.